Want to take a stand for the environment? There are few better ways than choosing a renewable energy provider. Here are 5 of our favourites.

 Want to add your name to that list?
 It’s simple.
 If you’re in the UK, there are a range of renewable electricity providers to choose from.
 In no particular order, here are five of our favourite 100% renewable energy providers.

 (And as a big disclaimer before we get started: we aren’t sponsored by or affiliated with any of these companies.
-We just want to make it easy for people to access renewable energy and get 2019 off to a clean, green start!)
+We just want to make it easy for people to access renewable energy in 2021!)

 Let’s start with the one we’re all probably most familiar with.
 They’ve been going since 1996 and provide UK homes and businesses with 100% renewable energy and frack-free gas.

 If you do a lot of motorway driving, you may have seen their electric vehicle charging points.
 Ecotricity have been a huge player in the fact it’s now possible to drive up and down the UK without burning fossil fuels.